Skip to main content

 Location: Charlottesville, VA

-UVA might not date to before the American Revolution like some of its counterparts in the Ivy League, but it can trace its existence to founding father Thomas Jefferson.
+UVA doesn’t date back to before the American Revolution, like some of its Ivy League counterparts, but it can trace its existence to founding father Thomas Jefferson.
 He recruited faculty, planned the curriculum, and designed its iconic Rotunda.
 Jefferson considered the founding of UVA as one of his greatest achievements—high praise from the person who drafted the Declaration of Independence and served as President.

 A variety of traditions from Jefferson’s time continue today.
-For example, rather than calling students “freshmen” or “seniors” students are referred to as first-years or fourth-years because Jefferson believed no one was senior in their education.
-Another Jeffersonian tradition is to all the campus the “grounds” (perhaps because of the school’s striking architecture and well-manicured gardens).
+For example, rather than calling students “freshmen” or “seniors,” students are referred to as first-years or fourth-years because Jefferson believed no one was senior in their education.
+Another Jeffersonian tradition is to call the campus the “grounds” (perhaps because of the school’s striking architecture and well-manicured gardens).

 3. University of Richmond